Calculate Your Home Business Space Deduction

 In most cases, the area method is the best, since most homes do not have rooms of equal size.

-Once you have determined the percentage of space in your home that you can use for calculating home business deductions, the next step is to determine the kinds of home business expenses you can deduct.
-In addition to your other business expenses, the IRS allows you to deduct expenses that are related to the "business use of your home."
-If the expenses are not related to your business, you cannot deduct them.
+Itemize Home Office Expenses.
+The next step is to determine the kinds of home business expenses you can deduct.
+In addition to your other business expenses, the IRS allows you to deduct and indirect expenses that are related to the "business use of your home."

 Be careful to separate business expenses from personal expenses.
 Then separate expenses into two categories: